Tuesday, September 28, 2010

 As delegates returned to Moscone North, South and West for the first full day of proceedings at Oracle Openworld, the dust was still settling from the announcements from the night before.
 An Australian journalist attending the show, Brett Winterford, has already filed his perspective of the announcements with these storties:

-and Oracle releases monster "private cloud" box
+Oracle releases its own Linux kernel and Oracle releases monster "private cloud" box

 And an Australian Blogger and Oracle ACE, Richard Foote brought his perspective to the show also: